jtmelton/taw/README.md

 # taw
-A zero-dependency tool for finding all the file extensions and their count in a directory.
+A zero-dependency tool for finding all the file extensions, their count, and their size in bytes in a given directory.

 ## Building
 ```bash